HLAPI-Regression/HLT_To_HLPy_POC/README.md

 # HLT_To_HLPy_POC
 **1st POC**: sample conversion of a simple HLT (**H**igh **L**evel **T**CL ) scripts to HLPy (**H**igh **L**evel **Py**thon) scripts without much change.

-**2nd POC**: Ixia-specific TCL calls from the test automation infrastructure are encapsulated in REST requests and executed in an isolated environment.
+**2nd POC**: Ixia-specific TCL (HLT) calls from the test automation infrastructure are encapsulated in REST requests and executed in an isolated environment.
 This environment is a Dockerized system running IxNetwork HLT, where TCL is required only inside the container—not on the base system hosting test infrastructure.

 ## How to build and run the Docker for isolated TCL mode